xxiled-plastic-cat/app-service-quickstart-docker-images/drupal-nginx-fpm/0.6-part-persist/README.md

+# Most Important Thing:
+- This is fastest version when deploy as azure app service.
+- With this version, Only keep below folders persist, not whole project.
+  - ../web/sites
+  - ../web/modules
+  - ../web/themes

+- How about we need to modify some core codes and we also need them to be keep persist?
+  - fork the default git repo/branch, modify as your wish.
+  - Add Git parameters in app setting of web app for containers.
+[More-Information](#git-information)
+  - Use "git push" to keep your valuable codes.

 # Drupal-nginx-php Docker
 This is a Drupal Docker image which can run on both
  - [Azure Web App on Linux](https://docs.microsoft.com/en-us/azure/app-service-web/app-service-linux-intro)